Dasha Mart Stuns In Insanely Short, Curve-Hugging Dress

 Dasha Mart took to Instagram early on Tuesday to share a tantalizing update that showcased her bombshell body.
 The post consisted of three images that saw the model clad in the same outfit.

-The first photo in the series captured Dasha outside a sunny day.
+The first photo in the series captured Dasha outside on a sunny day.
 A geotag in the update indicated that she was at Gulfstream Park in Florida.
-Dasha posed in front of a concrete railing that overlooked a few palm trees and a beautiful, white building.
+Dasha stood in front of a concrete railing that overlooked a few palm trees and a beautiful, white building.
 Dasha posed in the center of the frame and kicked one leg in front of the other while she placed one arm near her side and brushed her hair behind her ear with the opposite.
 She opted for a curve-hugging black dress that showed off her trim figure.

 In the caption of the post, Dasha made sure to tag Catwalk Connection to credit them for the skimpy ensemble.
-She sported a tight dress that clung to nearly every inch of her gym-honed figure.
-The top of the garment had capped sleeves that exposed her slender arms and a crew neckline that covered most of her collar.
-The dress was tight on her chest, and the middle had a small amount of bunched up fabric.
-The garment also had a daringly short length that hit a few inches above Dasha’s knees and treated her followers to a great view of her legs.
+She sported a tight number that clung to nearly every inch of her gym-honed figure.
+The top of the garment had capped sleeves that exposed her slender arms and a crew neckline that covered her collarbone.
+The dress was tight on her chest, and the middle had a small amount of draped fabric.
+The garment also had a daringly short length that hit way up on Dasha’s thighs, treating her followers to a great view of her legs.

 View this post on Instagram